CLOSE

 B. Rule of Three

-For times when the precaution of the Two Adults Rule cannot be supported, these policies require at least three individuals (at least one being a screened adult) be present at every function and classroom, vehicle, or other enclosed area where minors are present.
+For times when the precaution of the Two Adults Rule cannot be supported, these policies require at least three individuals (at least one being a screened adult) be present at every function and classroom, vehicle, or other enclosed area where minors or vulnerable adults are present.
 Age and capacity of ministry participants should be considered when following the Rule of Three due to legal difficulties posed by the competency and credibility of testimony from very young children or individuals with other legal incapacities.

 C. Restroom Policy